Storidge/cio-faq/kubernetes-storage.md

 # Kubernetes Storage

+### Which Kubernetes versions does Storidge CIO support?

+Storidge CIO supports Kubernetes version 1.12, 1.13, 1.14, 1.15 and 1.16.
+We will continue to add support for additional Kubernetes versions in the future.

 ### Does Storidge have a CSI driver or volume plugin?

 Yes, a [Storidge CSI driver](https://hub.docker.com/_/storidge-csi-driver) is available.